dappnode/DAppNodeDocs/docs/user/getting-started/register.md

 <details>
   <summary><b>Lost your recovery token?</b></summary>
 If you've lost your recovery token, there is still a chance to regain access to the Dappmanager UI.
-However, you will require [accessing via terminal](/docs/user/access-your-dappnode/terminal).
+However, you will require <a href="/docs/user/access-your-dappnode/terminal">accessing via terminal</a>.
 Once you are in, you can get your recovery token by running the following command:

 ```bash
 cat /usr/src/dappnode/DNCORE/admin-recovery-token.txt